Lommix/knoedel/README.md

 Single file data oriented application framework written in Zig.

-Heavily inspired by my favorite rust ECS `Bevy`.
+Heavily inspired by the rust ECS `Bevy`.
+(Very similar API)

 Works great with any backend.
-Raylib, Sokol or your own
+Raylib, Sokol, SDL or your own

 **zig version: 0.15.1**